chimit/blog/src/content/blog/laravel-forge-db-backup.md

 Another critical point for me was the ability to exclude specific tables from the backup.
 For example, I have some large tables with search indexes that I don't need to backup, as they can be easily regenerated.
 For one of my sites, excluding those tables reduced the backup size from 4.1 GB to 2.8 GB!
 It makes the process significantly faster and saves storage space.

 I created a simple bash script, but wanted to avoid the hassle of managing it via SSH.
 Laravel Forge provides a great way to manage environment variables, schedule tasks, and monitor heartbeats without needing to SSH into the server.
-So I decided to set it up as a Laravel Forge website to use all these features.
+So I decided to set it up as a Laravel Forge website to use all those features.

 ### Installation